 District Office Staff

-Under the direction of the board, Cliff provides advice on physical means by which to implement board objectives, assists in preparing management and work plans, prepares project construction plans, and inspects the work of contractors hired by the board to build WD projects.
+Under the direction of the board, Ryan provides advice on physical means by which to implement board objectives, assists in preparing management and work plans, and assists in preparing project plans.

 Lexine LeBlanc, Administrator